- 28 Jul 2025

 Taking action against Stock

-Reserved Stock
+Reserve Stock

-Issue from Stock and creating POs
+Issue from Stock

-Tick the stock items and then choose a Location, Rack/Shelf and quantity.
+When choosing Issue on the main page, again tick the stock items and then choose a Location, Rack/Shelf and quantity.

 Next, choose whether each item requires Sign Off.